So Beautiful (Pete Murray song)

 "So Beautiful" is a song by Australian singer-songwriter Pete Murray.
 The song was originally included on Murray's debut album, The Game (2001), and was re-recorded for his following album, Feeler (2003).
-This version was released as the album's third single in January 2004.
+This version was released as the album's second single and first commercial single in January 2004.
 "So Beautiful" became Murray's first charting single, peaking at No. 9 on the ARIA Singles Chart and earning a platinum sales certification.
 It also charted in New Zealand, peaking at No. 13, and in the Netherlands, reaching No. 61.
 "So Beautiful" was nominated for several awards in 2004 and 2005.